citp/privacy-policy-historical/m/mo/mob/mobicity.com.au.md

 We will handle requests for access to your personal information in accordance with the NPPs.

-We encourage all requests for access to your personal information to be directed to the Privacy Officer by email to privacy@easymobiles.com.au or by writing to the address below.
+We encourage all requests for access to your personal information to be directed to the Privacy Officer by email to admin@etailsolutions.com.au or by writing to the address below.

 We will deal with all requests for access to personal information as quickly as possible.

 Requests for a large amount of information, or information which is not currently in use, may require further time before a response can be given.

-If you would like to access details of the personal information held by Simply Mobiles Pty Ltd about you, please email the Privacy Officer at privacy@easymobiles.com.au or contact us in writing at the following address:
+If you would like to access details of the personal information held by Simply Mobiles Pty Ltd about you, please email the Privacy Officer at admin@etailsolutions.com.au or contact us in writing at the following address:

 Attn: Privacy Officer
-Easy Mobiles Pty Ltd
+eTail Solutions Pty Ltd
 Shop 1, 196 Wynnum Rd,
 Norman Park,
 Qld 4170